 This method helps to highlight certain notes and brings interesting colors to your jazz guitar lines depending on you want to play outside or inside.

-The Mixolydian mode is generally the first choice when you want to improvise over dominant chord (not altered).
-This is the fifth mode of the major scale.
+The Mixolydian mode (fifth mode of the major scale) is generally the first choice when you want to improvise over dominant chord (not altered).
+This is the

 It is a major type scale because it is built with a major third (3) and a minor seventh (b7).
 The Mixolydian mode formula is 1, 2, 3, 4, 5, 6, b7.
 For simply learning all the following examples are based on the C Mixolydian mode.